h96ven/find_python_jobs/README.md

 1. Run the app.py script

-2. The script will save the job data to a text file named jobs.txt in the saved scrapes directory.
+2. The script will save the job data to a text file named jobs.txt in the 'saved scrapes' directory.

 ## License